7 tips for maintaining bright hair colorTuesday, September 30, 2014

 4 // Avoid shampoos with sulfates and styling products with alcohol.
 Sulfates and alcohol based products are two huuuge things that will fade any hair color.
 Sulfate free shampoos can be kind of tricky to find sometimes, but they're definitely worth switching to.
 I recommend Sparks Color Care Sulfate-Free Shampoo + Conditioner.

 Even with sulfate free shampoo, you should still try to cut back on shampoo use.
 Shampoo strips your hair of it's natural oils, as well as the color.
 If you're lucky enough to not have super greasy hair (like me!) skip washing every other day and use a dry shampoo on your off days.
-My dry shampoo of choice is Aveda Shampure.
-It's a little pricey but so worth it!
+My dry shampoo of choice is Aveda Shampure. (also on Amazon) It's a little bit more expensive than others I've found and tried but easily the best!

 When I shampoo I try to only apply it to the roots, where my hair is most likely to become greasy, and only avoid the ends of my hair since that's what normally fades most quickly anyway.